COVID hits area hard in recent weeks

 HARRISBURG – The continuing surge of coronavirus cases has hit local counties hard over the past two weeks, according to information supplied by the state Department of Heath.

-In the past two weeks alone, 14 new COVID-related deaths have been reported in Clarion County and 19 in Jefferson County.
+In the past two weeks alone, 14 new COVID-related deaths have been reported in Clarion County, 22 in Armstrong County and 19 in Jefferson County.

 Over the last 14 days, Clarion County saw its death toll rise from 147 during the pandemic to 161, as the total number of coronavirus cases in the county jumped from 5,913 to 6,295.